 5. MarineLand Magniflow 360 Review

-With its 3-stage filtration system, this canister filter handles aquarium water at a rate of 360 gallons per hour.
+With its 3-stage filtration system, this filter handles aquarium water at a rate of 360 gallons per hour.

-The canister lids are tightly sealed to ensure the isolation and the integrity of the interior.
+The lids are tightly sealed to ensure the isolation and the integrity of the interior.
 This sounds good, but in reality, there are some issues with the system, though not too persistent.
-A good number of users of this aquarium filter have complained about leakage.
+A good number of users of this fish tank filter have complained about leakage.
 In fact, most of the cases have been due to factory defects.
 This doesn’t make this product necessarily defective, but around the fifth of the reviews you may find think otherwise.
 However, on the other hand, the reason for the leaks may have been the improper installation of the gasket.

 MarineLand Magniflow canister filter comes with a nice set of filter media.
 The polishing filter pads and filter foam pads are best to use to catch those annoying fine particles.
 On the other hand, the bio-filter balls and ceramic rings promote the growth of beneficial bacteria that can process some toxic elements.

 MarineLand Magniflow aquarium filter comes with an auto prime function to help you with initial priming.

 Lastly, this equipment is covered by a 3-year warranty.